 [cuckoo]: this defines which Machinery module you want CAPE to use to interact with your analysis machines.
 The value must be the name of the module without extension.

 Auxiliary modules are scripts that run concurrently with malware analysis, this file defines their options.
-Please see latest version here .. _ auxiliary.conf: https://github.com/kevoreilly/CAPEv2/blob/master/conf/auxiliary.conf
+Please see the latest version here: auxiliary.conf.

 Machinery modules are scripts that define how Cuckoo should interact with your virtualization software of choice.

-Every module should have a dedicated configuration file which defines the details on the available machines.
+Every module should have a dedicated configuration file that defines the details of the available machines.
 For example, if you created a kvm.py machinery module, you should specify kvm in conf/cuckoo.conf and have a conf/kvm.conf file.

 CAPE provides some modules by default and for the sake of this guide, we’ll assume you’re going to use KVM.
-Please see latest version here
+Please see the latest version here: kvm.conf.